jtkovacs/jtkovacs.github.io/REFS/databases.md

 - Fill factor: how much of a data page is filled when the index is initially created (anticipates addition of data)
 - When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
 - When a subset of rows are indexed, this is called a **filtered index.**

-# Why & when

-Indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations)` --- so they are more common in [reporting databases versus transactional databases,](information-systems.html#what-are-mis?) or they may be erased then restored when loading a very large dataset into the database.

-The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
-Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

-Per Sheldon (2014), indexing doesn't improve performance for _all_ queries.
-More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

 But a **columnstore index** (useful for read-heavy databases with star or snowflake schemas, i.e. BI warehouses) searches only relevant columns, using a different storage structure than other indexes: